 Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.

 Where there have been persistent incidents of lateness parents/carers will receive a letter advising them of the concerns and the school will provide opportunities for parents/carers to seek support and advice to address these issues.

 Parents/carers should contact the school on the first day of their child’s absence.
 When parents/carers notify us of their child’s absence it is important that they provide us with details of the reason for their absence.

 All absences are recorded as either authorised or unauthorised absences on the computer.
 It is important that we receive accurate information from parents with reasons for the child’s absence.
 This information is used to determine whether the absence is authorised or unauthorised.
 The Headteacher has the responsibility to determine whether absences are authorised or unauthorised.

 If you would like to request a planned absence for your child/ren please complete the attached form and submit it to the school office.
-Your will be notified via Email with regards to whether your absence will be classed as authorised or unauthorised.
+You will be emailed a copy of your form which will advise you whether your absence will be classed as authorised or unauthorised.
 Please note family holidays will not be an authorised absence.
 Please also note that any unauthorised holiday absences will be reported to the Local Authority who may issue a fixed penalty notice of £60 per child per parent.